retkowsky/Azure-OpenAI-demos/README.md

 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Project%20management">Go to demo folder</a>

 <b> :fire: New!
 SAS language analysis:<br></b>
-How to analyse SAS language to generate insights and to convert it into others languages.<br>
+How to analyze SAS language to generate insights and to convert it into others languages.<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/SAS%20analysis">Go to demo folder</a>

 <b> :fire: New!
 Azure OpenAI Whisper for Speech to Text and analysis:<br></b>
-Use of Azure OpenAI Whisper new integration for speech to text and analysis with Azure OpenAI.<br>
+Use of Azure OpenAI Whisper new integration for speech-to-text and analysis with Azure OpenAI.<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Speech%20to%20text%20with%20Whisper">Go to demo folder</a>

 <b> :fire: New!
 Document translation with Azure OpenAI:<br></b>